MODULE 3 - Section 6

 The hostel is simple but comfortable, offering breakfast as part of the cost.
 In the center of its two floors is a large living room space, which team members can use for debriefing and relaxation time.

 After giving the team some time to get settled, Brittany leads the team through a time of orientation.
 She reiterates the important aspects of the work being done, local culture, behavioral expectations, safety, and general location-specific guidelines.
-Much of this was in the short-term team community guide she had sent to the team prior to their arrival, but took the time to reiterate some key items to refresh their importance.
-She also highlighted some new ones as well.
+Much of this was in the short-term team community guide she sent to the team prior to their arrival, but she takes the time to reiterate some key items.
+She also highlights some new ones.
 As part of the orientation, Brittany had already invited the local elementary principal, a Jesus-follower and key local partner, to participate in the last thirty minutes of the orientation session.
 This allowed the team members to begin practicing listening and learning from locals, start relationship building with someone they would be working with throughout the week, and extend leadership involvement and dignity to someone who calls this community home.

-The next day, Brittany leads the team on a walk through the community so they can begin to take in the sights, sounds and surroundings.
-As they walk, she points out some of the places where they are trying to make in-roads and uses some of the visual aspects of the community to springboard into sharing about some of its assets and challenges.
+The next day, Brittany leads the team on a walk through the community so they can begin to take in the sights, sounds, and surroundings.
+As they walk, she points out some of the places where they are trying to make in-roads and uses visual aspects of the community to springboard into sharing about some of its assets and challenges.
 She also introduces the team to a neighbor they come across.
-Later, she shares the story of how their neighbor used to be resistant to their local efforts, but how God softened their neighbor.
+Later, she shares the story of how their neighbor used to be resistant to their local efforts, but God softened them.
 Now the neighbor is a huge supporter and a key volunteer at one of their weekly programs.

 Education is a primary need for the community.
 English language skills are also highly sought after.
 However, local resources and training for teachers are minimal.
-Brittany leveraged the skills of the team, all versed in English, and those of two key team members who are teachers, to plan a workshop for local teachers.
+Brittany leverages the skills of the team, all English-speakers, and two team members who are teachers, to plan a workshop for local teachers.
+Brittany also recognizes that the local teachers, who engage in tutoring after school hours, are consistently short-staffed and overwhelmed by the volume of students.
+The team engages the students with fun-but-informative life-skill activities, while the teachers tutor the students.

-In addition, Brittany wanted local school leadership to be at the forefront of the workshop.
-The principal hosted the workshop and directed the schedule.
-In addition, local teachers had a panel discussion about the community, local needs and educational challenges and progress, which the team attended.
-This gave the team a great deal of insights into the complex layers of a society and its compound issues.
-It also helped them understand the community more and impassioned them as they engaged the staff and students throughout their stay.
+Brittany wanted local school leadership to be at the forefront of the workshop.
+The principal hosts the workshop and directs the schedule.
+In addition, local teachers have a panel discussion about the community, local needs and educational challenges and progress, which the team attends.
+This gives the team a great deal of insight into the complex layers of a society and its compound issues.
+It also helps them understand the community more and impassions them as they engage the staff and students throughout their stay.

 Feeding the team was something Brittany wanted to address well as she considered the team schedule.
-Daily breakfast at the hostel made for a convenient start to the day.
-Lunch during the workshop posed a great opportunity for the team to connect with local teachers.
-A couple weeks before the team arrived, Brittany approached a local café she had been wanting to get to know the establishment better and asked if they would be willing to cater lunches for the school staff and team for the week.
+Daily breakfast at the hostel makes for a convenient start to the day.
+Lunch during the workshop poses a great opportunity for the team to connect with local teachers.
+A couple weeks before the team arrived, Brittany approached a local café she had been wanting to get to know and asked if they would cater lunches for the school staff and team for the week.
 The restaurant is a highlight of the community, and the owner seems well-connected to many other businesses in the neighborhood.
 The local café agreed.
 This brought in more local involvement, supported local business, established another local relationship, provided encouragement to the local school staff, and offered a common space for the team and teachers to engage over meal time.

-On the fourth day, a team member woke up with what appeared to be the stomach flu.
-Brittany walked through the steps in the Emergency Response Plan.
-She acknowledged the team member’s symptoms, ensured that no other team members were ill, shared this information with the Catalyst, determined it was likely due to the team member drinking water from the school, and worked with the team leader to ensure the team member had adequate time and space to recover.
+On the fourth day, a team member wakes up with what appears to be the stomach flu.
+Brittany walks through the steps in the Emergency Response Plan.
+She acknowledges the team member’s symptoms, checks that no one else is ill, shares this information with the Catalyst, determines it was likely due to the team member drinking water from the school, and works with the team leader to ensure the team member has adequate time and space to recover.

-Most evening meals were at a local restaurant close to the hostel.
-This gave the team some recovery space to be with each other and their thoughts, though one evening the principal hosted the team over for dinner.
-Again, the team and the principal had a chance to interact and learn and listen from each other, while the team got additional insights into the community and local culture as the principal shared about his time growing up and living there.
+Most evening meals are at a local restaurant close to the hostel.
+This gives the team some recovery space to be with each other and their thoughts, though one evening the principal hosts the team for dinner.
+Again, the team and the principal have a chance to interact and learn from each other, while the team gets additional insights into the community and local culture as the principal shares about his time growing up and living there.

-Each evening after dinner, the team returned to the hostel for a time of debrief.
-While the team leader led, Brittany chose to be a part of the debrief times every other night in order to gauge where team members were at in their processing of their stay and to learn from the team about what they were seeing and experiencing in the community.
-When the moments presented themselves, Brittany took time to address team questions and concerns to guide the team in their integration.
-It was just as helpful for Brittany to share about the impact the week was having on her as it was to hear the team’s personal development.
+Each evening after dinner, the team returns to the hostel for a time of debrief.
+While the team leader leads, Brittany chooses to be a part of the debrief times every other night in order to gauge where team members were at in their processing of their stay and to learn from the team about what they are seeing and experiencing in the community.
+When the moments present themselves, Brittany takes time to address team questions and concerns to guide the team in their integration.
+It is just as helpful for Brittany to share about the impact the week is having on her as it is to hear the team’s personal development.

-As the team’s stay winded down, Brittany had planned space and time for the team to engage in their final debrief.
+As the team’s stay winds down, Brittany plans space and time for the team to engage in their final debrief.
 While she didn’t feel the need to be a part of their time, she chose to hold a final debrief of her own on behalf of the field staff and community before the team engaged in theirs.

-Brittany remembered what it was like to be a short-term team member herself and how it was helpful to hear how to take what she had seen and heard in-community and make it a real part of her life when she returned home.
-Brittany also knew that this was a key moment to invite the team to tangible opportunities for further engagement in the community and the long-term transformation that was happening.
+Brittany remembers what it was like to be a short-term team member herself and how it was helpful to hear how to take what she had seen and heard in-community and make it a real part of her life when she returned home.
+Brittany also knows that this is a key moment to invite the team to tangible opportunities for further engagement in the community and long-term transformation.

-Before the team departed, Brittany took a moment to inform the team what to expect going through customs and thanked the team for their time and investment in the community.
+Before the team departs, Brittany takes a moment to inform the team what to expect going through customs and thanked the team for their time and investment in the community.

 Team B

-The Sunhill Team landed in the morning without event, but upon reaching customs, they discovered there was an entrance fee to get into the country.
+The Sunhill Team landed in the morning without event, but upon reaching customs, they discover there is an entrance fee to get into the country.
 During the preparation conversations, Megan forgot to share this information with the team.
-The snag sparked some nerves as they had no local cash on hand.
-Fortunately, the team was able to pay with a credit card in order to settle the costs.
-After getting their luggage and some confusion finding the pick-up location, the team was grateful to see Megan there to take them to their place of lodging.
+The snag sparks some nerves as they don’t have local cash on hand.
+Fortunately, the team is able to pay with a credit card.
+After getting their luggage and some confusion finding the pick-up location, the team is grateful to see Megan there to take them to their place of lodging.

 Megan had opted to take two taxis from the airport to the hotel as that was a more readily available and cost-effective option, but underestimated the amount of luggage team members would be carrying with them.
-This required waiting for another taxi to become free in order to caravan together, as well as the team leader to go back into the airport to get additional funds from the ATM to pay for the extra cab since Megan had only prepared cash for two.
+This requires waiting for another taxi to become free in order to caravan together.
+The the team leader has to go back into the airport to get additional funds from the ATM to pay for the extra cab since Megan only has cash for two.

-The team eventually arrived at the place of lodging, which was a cozy hotel in town on the opposite side of the river from the community center where the team would be engaging each day.
-Megan gave the team an hour to drop their bags and grab a snack before orientation.
-While she was gathering her thoughts she realized that, while the accommodations were quite nice at the hotel, there was no meeting area where the team could sit comfortably to have orientation or daily debriefs throughout the week.
-Megan opted to take the team across the street to a café.
+The team eventually arrives at the place of lodging, which was a cozy hotel in town on the opposite side of the river from the community center where the team would be engaging each day.
+Megan gives the team an hour to drop their bags and grab a snack before orientation.
+While she is gathering her thoughts, she realizes that while the accommodations were quite nice at the hotel, there is no meeting area where the team can sit comfortably to have orientation or daily debriefs throughout the week.
+Megan decides to take the team across the street to a café.

-While she was able to highlight the community, the work being done there and key aspects for team members to be aware of, the café ambiance was a bit distracting and, while it wasn’t going to break the budget, it did add an unexpected expense to the budget early in the week.
-It all ended up working out, but she wondering how much she shared was actually being received.
+While she is able to highlight the community, the work being done there and key aspects for team members to be aware of, the café ambiance is a bit distracting and, while not going to break the budget, it did add an unexpected expense to the budget early in the week.
+She wonders how much of what she shared was actually received.

 For meals, Megan took advantage of the included continental breakfast option served at the hotel each day.
 Lunch would be purchased each day at the café and carried to the service location to be eaten later as a sack lunch.
 While at their service location, they were approached by a community member, who happened to be a chef at another local café.
 They asked Megan why the team did not have meals at their café.
 They would have been honored to serve the team.
 While the local café across the street was convenient, Megan forgot to consider if any local relationships could be utilized in planning various aspects of the team schedule.